Skirlez/the-halting-solution/README.md

 }
 ```

-The `can_use` field is technically redundant (you could just get the names of the variables of the char_limit struct
+The `can_use` variable is technically redundant (you could just get the names of the variables of the `char_limit` struct
 and get the allowed characters that way) BUT IT USED TO NOT BE!!
 Easier and safer to keep it rather than removing it mid-jam, as with many other things...